 Once you import a module, such as typing

-import importlib, you'll see options in the drop-down to switch into any scope in that module.
-You'll also see a message in the interactive window indicating the new scope, so you can keep track of how you got to a certain state during your session.
+import importlib, options appear in the drop-down to switch into any scope in that module.
+A message in the interactive window also indicates the new scope, so you can track how you got to a certain state during your session.

 dir() in a scope displays valid identifiers in that scope, including function names, classes, and variables.
 For example, using